 If you have the prep time in the morning, an omelette can be a highly nutritious breakfast.
 Take two eggs, whisk them up and pour them into a hot frying pan.
 Try to use sunflower spray oil to reduce the amount of unnecessary saturated fats.
 Fill the omelette with chopped bell peppers and tomatoes, diced spinach or wasabi rocket.

-The fresh vegetables offer a sufficient quantity of vitamins, fibre and - most importantly - taste.
+The fresh vegetables offer a sufficient quantity of vitamins, fibre, and - most importantly - a great taste.
 Spinach and Wasabi rocket (a leaf with a potent spice akin to horseradish) are packed with vitamins and offer an extra bite to the dish.

 6. Nuts and bananas on toast